-Performing full filesystem updates may not be appropriate for all update scenarios.
-For instance, if you only need to change a single configuration file, a full filesystem update may require too much overhead, both in size of the Artifact and the time needed to install it, not to mention a reboot is required.
+Performing Operating System updates may not be appropriate for all update scenarios.
+For instance, if you only need to change a single configuration file, an Operating System update may require too much overhead, both in size of the Artifact and the time needed to install it, not to mention a reboot is required.
 Mender addresses this use case with the idea of Update Modules, as described in the overview section.

 Update Modules are executable files in the /usr/share/mender/modules/v3 directory on the device (note: v3 is the current version of the protocol).
 The Mender client executes these files with a defined set of parameters to perform the update.
 All Update Modules originate from the artifacts of a special payload and type.